matt1187/543xVL/readme.md

 # Issues
 - GD5430 is not fast, much slower than S3 Trio family.
 - GD5434 isn't easy & cheap find
+- some Chip has noisy VGA output (stripe on TFT display)

 # notes